4/25/2025

 Winnie Dong

 Hi, good morning.
 Thanks so much for taking my question.
-I guess the first one is on maybe just rationale for the authorization of the share buyback.
-And then the second one is I know you're going to do a morning death session for the pricing related details for the molecular universe AI.
-So, I'm just wondering if you can give us a teaser on the pricing structure that you guys have in mind for that and how you plan to sort of roll that out to customers for access and potentially for some recurring revenue.
+I guess the first one is on maybe just, you know, rationale for the authorization of the share buyback.
+And then the second one is, I know you're going to do a more in depth session for, you know, the pricing related details for the molecular platform.
+I was wondering if you can maybe just give us, you know, a tease on maybe like the pricing structure that you guys have in mind for that. and how you plan to sort of roll that out to customers for access and potentially for some recurring revenue.
 Thank you.

 speaker

 Sure.
 So I can go over the pricing structure first.
-I'll go over the pricing structure first and then you do the buyback.
-So the pricing structure for molecular universe, it has basically we have five tiers and then they are divided into pure software and also software plus servers.
-So pure software.
-So it's basically for a subscription per user per month and then you can get access to partial molecular universe, the whole molecular universe, different properties and also you can interact with it and then ask questions.
+I'll go over the pricing structure first, and then you do the buyback.
+So the pricing structure for Molecular Universe, it has – Basically, we have five tiers, and then they are divided into pure software and also software plus servers.
+So pure software, so it's basically for a subscription per user per month, and then you can get access to a partial molecular universe, the whole molecular universe, different properties, and also you can interact with it and ask questions.
 And then these are specific commercial challenges that you face in the market.
-And then the servers is, for example, some of the large enterprise want us to do on prem deployment.
-Or we actually train this model with the customer's proprietary database.
-And also in some cases, once we find molecules and then they ask us to synthesize molecules, actually formulate your electrolyte, test the molecules in the batteries like A sample, B sample, basically the full JDA.
+And then the servers is, for example, some of the large enterprise want us to do on-prem deployment, or we actually train this model with the customer's proprietary database.
+And also in some cases, once we find molecules and then they ask us to synthesize molecules, actually formulate your electrolyte, test the molecules in the batteries, like A sample, B sample, basically the full JDA.
 And then once we discover new molecules and then we can file IP, we can also hide the molecules in what's called hidden galaxies from other users for a fee.
-So it's a mix of one time fee that includes the on prem install setup and then recurring in the form of subscription to this tool.
-As well as once we find this molecule, this is almost like the royalty payment for us to to hide the molecules.
-So, June, if you want to go over the buyback.
+So it's a mix of one-time fee that includes the on-prem install setup and then recurring. in the form of subtraction to this tool, as well as once we find this molecule, there's almost like a royalty payment for us to hide the molecules.
+If you want to go over the buyback.

 speaker